ibm-cloud-docs/watsonxdata/feature_parity_wxd.md

 ### AWS availability
 {: #aws_avlty}

+AWS deployments are currently unavailable in Canada, Japan, and Korea but can be made avilable with 8–10 days’ notice; in the U.S., {{site.data.keyword.lakehouse_short}} is deployed only in N. Virginia, with Oregon available upon similar notice.
+{: note}

 | Region | Sub-region | Name | AstraDB serverless | watsonx.data | watsonx.data premium |
 |---|---|---|---|---|---|
 | NA | N. Virgina | us-east-1 | ✅ | ✅ | ❌ |